Leading Lady Sunday Painter

 We want to go through the same level of imaginative egagement with bith these works, from which we need the LLSP character to confirm the authenticity of the relationships represented.
 Peytons work can function as emblematic of a relationship but when we wish to do the same with Kilimnik its more complex.

 Paintings for both become visual ques for fetishizable relationships or feelings towards the depicted male leads.
 We read the affections expressed or in Kilmiks case not expressed and the way in which they have been painted as signposts to character and realtionships.
 Take these portraits of Leonado Dicaprio.
-Figures 9 and 10 show versions by Kilimnik and Figures 11 and 12, Peyton.
+Figures on the left are by Kilimnik figures to the right, Peyton.
 Dicaprio is a highly elevated subject of which the viewer is aware neither artists could have an explicit connection to.
 Yet we see these paintings non the less as gestures of affect towards the star regardless of the artists intensions.
 The way in which this subject has been painted is read as representive of each artists devotion and love for the subject in which Peytonss is a more thoughtout, controlled and tasteful application of paint.

 Kilimniks parodying of a naïve application of paint, alongsideher dealing with the same subject matter as Peyton causes her to be called out as some sort of Disney witch masquerading behind these deceptfully youthful pieces.
 Whats more this witch has chosen to adopt the most threatening girlish trope; of ‘messy teen bedrooms and hysteria’.
 Peytons relationships are wholesome whereas Kilimnik stalks from the forests of Philadelphia.
 She masks as a young LLSP to manipulate the image of a much younger Dicaprio, (far too young for her!) into whatever suits her fancy dressing him up in the paintings or placing a crest above his head Peytons suits her projected authentic archetype however despite our attempts Kilimniks image is not as quietly or pleasantly asimilated into this mental archive.
 Kilimnik is pitted against Peyton as a mutton dressed as a lamb.